 You should inform a client with debt difficulties that free and impartial information and assistance may be available from not-for-profit debt advice bodies and that the client can find out more by contacting the Money Advice Service.

 Where you consider that your skills and resources do not meet the client's needs, you should also consider, where it is in the client's best interests, making a referral to or providing contact details for an appropriate debt advice provider or a not-for-profit organisation.
-Any referral to a third party should be made in compliance with the Outcomes set out in Chapter 6 of the Code.
+Any referral to a third party should be made in compliance with the SRA Principles and paragraph 5.1 of the Code for Solicitors.

 You should also, where applicable, ensure that your client is aware that they may be eligible for help and assistance via the Financial Ombudsman Service.

 Section 2 – Debt counselling, debt adjusting and credit information services

 This section of the guidance note relates to debt advice work (debt counselling/adjusting) and the provision of credit information services.

 The aim of paragraphs 8.6, 8.7 and 8.8 of the Code for Solicitors is to ensure that your publicity is not misleading and is sufficiently informative to ensure that clients and others can make informed choices.

 The effect of paragraphs 3.2 and 3.3 of the Code for Solicitors is to make sure that the service you provide is competent and that you maintain your competence and keep your professional knowledge up to date.
 This helps make sure that your clients' interests are protected.
 You should, therefore, set out clearly in any communication to a client the extent of the services you are able to offer.